prostoblodi/universal_forge_installer/README.md

 `java -jar UFIL1.2.jar`(for linux)

+## How to build/run it?
+First, you need to:

+`cd /cloned/ufi`

+Then, if you wanna run it:

+`./gradlew run`

+if you wanna build it:

+`./gradlew shadowJar`

+And the result will be at /cloned/ufi/build/libs

 # How does it work?
 This application gets version information from the [official Minecraft Forge website](https://files.minecraftforge.net/net/minecraftforge/forge/), then downloads it from the [maven repository Forge](https://maven.minecraftforge.net/net/minecraftforge/forge/)